opendocsg/slw-judgments-backfill/2017_SGHC_207/report.md

 substantiated and is in fact inconsistent with the terms of the Contract. [note: 51] Having considered the evidence, on a balance of probabilities, I find that there was no such understanding.
 The Contract is unequivocally _silent_ on this alleged $10m “all-in” understanding.
 Even though it was entirely open to the Defendant to include an express provision in the Contract to record this alleged

 understanding, there is nothing in the negotiations and/or correspondence which evidences this.
 It is important to bear in mind that the Defendant is a sophisticated commercial entity, listed on the SGX Main Board, and was at all times legally advised.
 There is simply no excuse for the Defendant not to have included such a material term in the Contract if indeed there was any such understanding.
-In this vein, the Court of Appeal’s observations in _Cooperatieve Centrale Raiffeisen-Boerenleenbank BA (trading as Rabobank International), Singapore Branch v Motorola Electronics Pte Ltd_ [2011] 2 SLR 63 are apposite:
+In this vein, the Court of Appeal’s observations in _Cooperatieve Centrale Raiffeisen-Boerenleenbank BA (trading as Rabobank International), Singapore Branch v Motorola Electronics Pte Ltd_ <span class="citation">[2011] 2 SLR 63</span> are apposite:

  57 ...[N]o explanation was offered for the parties’ failure to put the alleged tripartite contractual agreement to set off in writing. ...
 [O]ne would have expected that sophisticated commercial parties ... would not have agreed to deal with each other without ensuring that their contractual arrangements have been comprehensively evidenced by proper legal documentation ...
 Here we are not dealing with two individuals, or small entities, which have carried on their business relationship in an informal manner.
 We are instead talking about large, commercialsavvy parties who have been dealing with one another at arm’s length on the basis of written contracts , and who would, had that been their intention, have surely taken care to enshrine the purported tripartite set-off agreement in writing. ...